Contents

 • Big Cypress Nathaniel P. Reed Visitor Center

-• After leaving Isles of Capri, we drove to the Big Cypress Visitor Center and walked a few Boardwalks, spotting some birds and alligators.
-While on a call, I got bitten by numerous mosquitoes.
+• After leaving the Isles of Capri, we drove to the Big Cypress Visitor Center, walked along a few boardwalks, and saw some birds and alligators.
+I received a phone call and ended up getting bitten by a lot of mosquitoes.

 • Accommodation: Everglades City